-The crash sparked immediate outrage on social media with an outpour of people calling the accident an act of terrorism, comparing the instance to similar car-plowing accidents that have taken place in London in 2017 and in Nice, France in 2016.
+The crash sparked immediate outrage on social media with an outpour of people calling the incident an act of terrorism, comparing the instance to similar car-plowing attacks that have taken place in London in 2017 and in Nice, France in 2016.

 Hours after violence between counter-protesters and white nationalists ensued, President Donald Trump released an official statement on Twitter, writing: “We ALL must be united & condemn all that hate stands for.
 There is no place for this kind of violence in America.
 Lets come together as one!”